|

 In complete contrast, Universal Paradigm thinking chooses

-to return endogenous to its original meaning so
+to return endogenous to its original meaning

-within a country or interest-bearing money coming from abroad.
+banking system operating within a country or interest-bearing

-The usual form of exogenous loans is that of interest-bearing
+money coming from abroad.
+The usual form of exogenous loans

-loans which are not necessarily directed at productive capacity
+is that of interest-bearing loans which are not necessarily

-and furthering the needs of society; and which hand control
+of society; and which hand control of society either to

-of society either to a narrow elite or to outsiders.
+a narrow elite or to outsiders.

 7.9 The change in the understanding of finance and money